Lesson

 Starch formula (C₆H₁₀O₅)n; stored in seeds, bulbs, tubers

-Amylose + Iodine Deep blue colour
+Amylose + Iodine Deep blue / blue-black colour

 Amylopectin + Iodine Red colour